jaseknighter/flora/README.md

 ##### Changes in pitch
 Flora leverages L-systems to algorithmically generate music, taking the angles written into L-system sentences as indicators of an increase or decrease in pitch.
 The amount of change in pitch is set by the angle measured in radians multiplied by the current pitch.
 Currently, the changes in pitch are quantized, so if an angle multiplied by the current pitch is not greater than a whole number, the pitch stays the same.

-If a change in angle results in a pitch that is greater than the number of notes in the active scale, the active note becomes the root note of the active scale.
-Conversely, if a change in angle results in a pitch that is less than the root note of the active scale, the active note becomes the last note in the active scale.
+If a change in angle results in a pitch that is greater than the number of notes in the active scale, the active note becomes the root (lowest) note of the active scale.
+Conversely, if a change in angle results in a pitch that is less than the root note of the active scale, the active note becomes the last (highest) note in the active scale.

 ### Bandsaw
 If the *output* parameter is set to include *audio*, notes will be played using *Bandsaw*, a bandpass filtered sawtooth wave, based on the marimba instrument demonstrated by Eli Fieldsteel in his [SuperCollider Tutorial #15: Composing a Piece, Part I](https://youtu.be/lGs7JOOVjag).